hyunkim90/KSPP_PhytobiomeWorkshop_2024Spring/README.md

 Directory Description

-RawSequenceData: compressed fastq sequence data for the demonstration
+1. RawSequenceData: compressed fastq sequence data for the demonstration

-SampleMetadata: tab-separate sample metadata (tsv format) for the sequence processing and R analyses
+2. SampleMetadata: tab-separate sample metadata (tsv format) for the sequence processing and R analyses

+3. Preparing_for_attending_workshop: To-do things before attending the workshop

+4. Session_1: Script and output data addressed in the first session

+5. Session_2: Script and output data addressed in the second session

+6. Session_3:: Script and output data addressed in the last session